axelsimon/fabric-private-chaincode/README.md

 A few notes:
-* if your host is SGX enabled, i.e., there is a device `/dev/sgx` or `/dev/isgx` and your PSW daemon listens to `/var/run/aesmd`, then the docker image will be sgx-enabled and your settings from `./config/ias` will be used.
+* if your host is SGX enabled, i.e., there is a device `/dev/sgx` or `/dev/isgx` and your PSW daemon listens to `/var/run/aesmd`, then the Docker image will be sgx-enabled and your settings from `./config/ias` will be used.
 You will, though, have to manually set `SGX_MODE=HW` before building anything to use HW mode.
-* if you want additional apt packages in your container image, define `DOCKER_DEV_IMAGE_APT_ADD__PKGS` in `./config.override.mk` with a list of packages you want and they will be automatically added to the docker image
+* if you want additional apt packages in your container image, define `DOCKER_DEV_IMAGE_APT_ADD__PKGS` in `./config.override.mk` with a list of packages you want and they will be automatically added to the Docker image
 * Docker images do not persist between runs.
 Hence, you might also consider maintaining the FPC source on your host and just export it as a volume mapped to `/project/src/github.com/hyperledger-labs/fabric-private-chaincode`.
   To achieve this, add `DOCKER_DEV_RUN_OPTS= -v ../..:/project/src/github.com/hyperledger-labs/fabric-private-chaincode` to your `./config.override.mk`.
-* if you run behind a proxy, you might have to configure the proxy, e.g., for docker (`~/.docker/config.json`).
+* if you run behind a proxy, you might have to configure the proxy, e.g., for Docker (`~/.docker/config.json`).
 * Due to the way the peer's port for chaincode connection is managed, you will be able to run only a single FPC development container on a particular host.